Cyang18/conf-chat/README.md

    - When the application starts, it attempts to connect to the specified peers defined in the `peers` list.
 If a connection is successful, it sends the username to the peer.

 2. **Listening for Peers:**
-   - A server thread continuously listens for incoming connections from other peers on specified ports.
+   - The server thread continuously listens for incoming connections from other peers on specified ports.
 Once a connection is accepted, a new thread is spawned to handle incoming messages from the peer.

 3. **Messaging:**
    - Users can send messages to all connected peers or direct messages to specific peers.
 Messages are sent over the peer sockets and broadcasted or delivered privately based on the type of message.